NegaNote/GregTech-Modern-Utilities/README.md

 All features can be enabled or disabled in the config.

+TODO:
+- Punch card (single use programmed circuit)
+- Ice mold (freezes water and single use molds)

 ## License

 All code is under LGPL3.
 Some parts were directly lifted from GregTech Modern.